xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 - choose to hide front matter when embedding other notes, even if “show YAML front matter” is switched on for the notes
 - printing all broken links
+- in editor mode last 2 letters are hidden.
+- cursor error

 <br>
 <br>